 The following day, we were looking for a wintering Wallcreeper (Tichodroma muraria).
 This colourful bird from the Alps spends the winter in lower areas in mines and rock faces.
 The Wallcreeper didn’t want to appear at first, but a pair of Peregrine (Falco peregrinus), copulating right in front of us was a splendid encounter.

 Finally the ‘toast of the wall’ appeared: a Wallcreeper!
 Frantic as they are, but it made a real show for us.

-The weekend, we spent in Switzerland.
-There is a site, the ‘Gemmipass’ well known to bird watchers and photographers as it is possible to watch Lammergeier there.
+The weekend we spent in Switzerland.
+There is a site, the ‘Gemmipass’ well known to bird watchers and photographers as it is possible to watch Lammergeier there very close.
 I wanted to visit this site since probably five years – but there was always something that stopped me from realization of the trip.
 Well, this time it worked thanks to Joachim.
 Weather was perfect for our plans and the vultures were very active.

 The site is also famous for its tame Ravens, Alpine Choughs, Alpine Accentors and White-winged Snowfinchs:

 There are quite a lot Common Crossbills in the Black Forest in southern Germany this year.
 I spent some time in the field, trying to get sound recordings of them for my PhD.

 These little creatures are breeding right at the moment between all the wind, ice and snow.
 They are doing this, as their typical food ressource – seeds of Norway Spruce – is soon easily accessible.
 When it gets a little bit warmer, cones open and then food is wating for the Crossbills.